 Policies to combat fraud, theft, bribery and corruption are in place, not only in order to protect public finance, but also to ensure the veracity of the statutory rolls, lists and registers that the Assessor & ERO is required to provide.
 The Assessor and ERO works closely with Police Scotland at a local and national level.
-Moves to increase IT resilience and effectiveness with entering into a shared services agreement for with Aberdeenshire council's IT team.
+Moves to increase IT resilience and effectiveness are proposed by entering into a shared services agreement with Aberdeenshire Council.

 A performance management system is in place which calls for reporting of established performance measures to the Board at quarterly intervals throughout the year.
-An annual Public Performance Report is also published
+An annual Public Performance Report is also published.